 nipāpā – my father (the way most of us say it in La Ronge)

 As a boy, I remember only one Christmas that we spend in the trapline.
-Other Christmases we would spend on reserve, whether at my parent’s house or my maternal grandparents house in town.
+Other Christmases we would spend on reserve, whether at my parent’s house in Hall Lake or my maternal grandparents house in town at 101 Reserve.
 The Christmas in trapline was very different.

 When a certain person had done something crazy: “wahwāy, nanātohk māna ikī itahkamikiso” (Oh boy he used to do all kinds of things).